As described in An Overview of Item Status, each item in SystemWeaver has its own status, e.g., Work, Frozen, Released, or CS Released.

 Because versioning is so central to SystemWeaver, there is a view dedicated to it.
 The Versions view provides an overview of the version history of an item, and lets you change versions, and easily compare the different versions.

 SystemWeaver is a highly collaborative environment, and allows for the reuse of items which means all items in the database can potentially be reused multiple times in a model or in multiple models in the database.
 An item can be included any number of times as parts in a structure and this can result in different versions of the same item being included in a given structure.

-Depending on the specifics of the structure, the used meta model and constructs this might be a problem, or it might not.
+Depending on the specifics of the structure, and the used meta model and constructs, this might be a problem, or it might not.